 Telegram

 Triggers turn an agent into a long-lived service that waits for events, acts on them, delivers the result, and goes idle.
 The telegram trigger connects that loop to Telegram over Bot API long-polling — outbound HTTPS only, so the agent needs no public endpoint.
 It watches chats and replies to the messages that wake it.
+(A second transport, webhook, trades the always-on poll for an inbound HTTPS endpoint — see Transports.)

 triggers: